-New Zealander Hayley Westenra signed her first international recording contract with Universal Records in the UK at the tender age of 14.
-Her first release under the deal, Pure (2003), then became the fastest selling international debut album in the history of the UK classical charts.
+Hayley Westenra was born and raised in Christchurch, New Zealand.
+Singing was always her passion.
+From practising at home in her room, to busking on the city streets, she was always acutely aware of what she loved and what she wanted to do with her life.
+Sing.
+That early diligence and hard work paid off when she signed her first international recording contract with Decca Music in the UK at the tender age of 14.
+Her first release, Pure (2003), then became the fastest selling international debut album in the history of the UK classical charts.

-Hayley has also performed at many prestigious sporting events, including football (the FA Cup Final), baseball (the MLB in the US), tennis (the Mercedes Cup in Los Angeles) and rubgy, with her proudest duty – singing the New Zealand national anthem in support of her much-loved All Blacks rugby team.
+Hayley has also performed at many prestigious sporting events, including the world games (Taiwan 2009), football (the FA Cup Final), baseball (the MLB in the US), tennis (the Mercedes Cup in Los Angeles) and rugby, with her proudest moment – singing the New Zealand national anthem at the Rugby World Cup Final (2011) in support of her much-loved All Blacks.

-Since the release of Paradiso, Hayley has had the honour of appearing in front of HRH The Princess Royal at the Royal Variety Performance; she was the special guest on the Operastar 2012 series finale in Seoul, South Korea; and she performed at the closing ceremony of the Second Beijing International Film Festival with the Royal Philharmonic Concert Orchestra with conductor Michael Seal.
+Since the release of Paradiso, Hayley has had the honour of appearing in front of HRH The Princess Royal at the Royal Variety Performance; she was the special guest on the Operastar 2012 series finale in Seoul, South Korea; and she performed at the closing ceremony of the Second Beijing International Film Festival with the Royal Philharmonic Concert Orchestra.

 In autumn 2012, Hayley took part in the prestigious David Foster & Friends tour of the Pacific Rim in autumn 2012, appearing alongside Chaka Khan, Kenny ‘Babyface’ Edmonds, Paul Young and of course, the legendary David Foster himself.
-To round a busy year off, along with Sarah McLachlan, Loreena McKennitt and Andrea Corr, she guested at the Tim Janis American Christmas Carol gala concert at New York’s Carnegie Hall, in aid of the Golden Hat Foundation, a charity set up to aid people suffering from autism, which has Kate Winslet as its figurehead.
+To round a busy year off, along with Sarah McLachlan, Loreena McKennitt and Andrea Corr, she guested at the Tim Janis American Christmas Carol gala concert at New York’s Carnegie Hall, in aid of the Golden Hat Foundation.